Georgia Military College

 Is It Hard to Get Into Georgia Military College?
 Acceptance Rate & Requirements

 Georgia Military College, located in Milledgeville, Georgia, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 35%.
+The graduation rate is roughly 35%.

 Can I Afford It?